SMAPPNYU/smappdragon/README.md

                     |_|   |_|                    |___/
 ```

-:dragon: smappdragon is a set of tools for working with twitter data. check us out on [pypi](https://pypi.python.org/pypi/smappdragon).
+:dragon: smappdragon is a set of tools for working with twitter data. check us out on [pypi](https://pypi.python.org/pypi/smappdragon). a more abstract wrapper for smappdragon can be found in [smappboa](https://github.com/SMAPPNYU/smappboa) (work in progress).

 - [collection](https://github.com/SMAPPNYU/smappdragon#collection)
 	- [mongo_collection](https://github.com/SMAPPNYU/smappdragon#mongo_collection)